 Ranking campaign submissions and displaying results on your owned media can increase brand awareness and engagement.
 If you do not have a visual marketing platform, you can rank submissions based on social media likes, shares, traffic, or a formula of your choice.
-Leaderboards bring out the competitive component of your campaigns and encourage brand advocates to post high quality and creative content.
-Presumably, the best user content will receive the most social acknowledgement organically– but it doesn’t hurt to push it out through your own social channels for extra engagement!
+Leaderboards bring out the competitive component of your social media contests and encourage brand advocates to post high quality and creative content.
+Presumably, the best user content will receive the most social acknowledgement organically-- but it doesn’t hurt to push it out through your own social channels for extra engagement!

 2. Know Your Customers

 Some brand advocates will create content for the sheer joy of it, but you can increase social posting if you offer concrete incentives.
 When deciding how to reward your customers for their content, really hone in on who your customers are.
 Do you want to offer social recognition?
 Free products?
 Feature them on your website?
 Free loyalty points?
 Discounts and coupons?
 Or something else entirely?
 Bottom line, if you know your customers and what they value most—it will be easier to incentivize them.